 Known by many names (including Nimue, Nineve, Niniane, Viviane, Vivien and Vivienne, among others), the Lady of the Lake is thought to have been based on lake fairies in Welsh stories.
 According to the legends of King Arthur Pendragon, she stole Lancelot when he was a child and cured him when he went mad.
-As his foster-mother, she raised him (thus “Sir Lancelot du Lac”) and Many legends say the Lady of the Lake was responsible for educating Lancelot.
+As his foster-mother, she raised him (thus his full name “Sir Lancelot du Lac”) and many legends say the Lady of the Lake was responsible for educating Lancelot.
 However, she is best known for presenting the magical sword Excalibur to King Arthur.

 Though some legends state that Morgan le Fay was the object of Merlin’s obsession, others say he met the Lady of the Lake at the Fountain of Barenton in Brittany, and fell so deeply in love with her that he agreed to share all his mystical powers with her.
 The Lady became Merlin’s scribe, recording his prophecies.
 Over the years, Merlin taught her so well that, whether out of jealousy, love or possessiveness, the Lady of the Lake became a better magician, imprisoning him in a tree, a glass tower, a crystal cave, or other legendary trap.
 The lack of Merlin’s help contributed to Arthur’s downfall, as the Lady of the Lake was unable to fulfill Merlin’s role as magician to Arthur.
 She was eventually obliged to reclaim Excalibur when Arthur was fatally wounded at the Battle of Camlann and Excalibur was hurled back into the misty waters by Sir Bedivere.
 Along with Morgan le Fay, she was one of the three queens who escorted the body of King Arthur to Avalon, represent the Celtic Triple-Goddess.
 Geoffrey of Monmouth cites the leader of the maidens of Avalon as Morgan le Fay, while later stories say that the Lady was their ruler.
 It could also be that the two were aspects of the same character.